 Comparison of effort for each weed type for the last five seasons

 This chart shows the amount of effort in the Reserve in each of the last five seasons for each of the weed types targeted.
-The comparison here is restricted to the Reserve because of the inconsistent weed control in the neighbouring paddocks over those seasons.
-Comparison of effort for the Reserve alone therefore provides a better indication of weeding effort required to control each weed type.
-The equivalent chart for the whole area can be seen by clicking the following link: comparison for the combined Reserve and neighbouring paddocks.
+The comparison here is restricted to the Reserve but the equivalent chart for the whole area can be seen by clicking the following link: comparison for the combined Reserve and neighbouring paddocks.

-Briars, which have been closely monitored, decreased steadily from an average density across the Reserve of 44 briars/ha in 2012-13 to 1.1 briars/ha in 2020-21 (see the detailed analysis for a range of indicators of briar eradication success).
+Briars, which have been closely monitored since 2011, decreased steadily from an average density across the Reserve of 44 briars/ha in 2012-13 to an average of 2.3 briars/ha between 2021-20 and 2021-22.
+There has been a slight bounce in 2022-23 to 3.7 briars/ha following the exceptionally wet season of 2021-22 but the density is still less than the 2018-19 season when it was 5 briars/ha. (see also the detailed analysis of briar eradication success).

 Otherwise, effort is quite variable from season to season depending on seasonal conditions and available effort.

 For a more detailed discussion of season to season differences, see season comparison page.